varabyte/kobweb/README.md

 ### PackageMapping

-If you don't want to change your slug but you *do* want to change a part of the route, in addition to `@Page` route overrides, you can also tag a package with a `PackageMapping` annotation.
+If you don't want to change your slug but you *do* want to change a part of the route, in addition to `@Page` route overrides, you can also tag a package with a `PackageMapping` file annotation.
 Doing so looks like this:

 ```kotlin
 // site/pages/blog/_2022/PackageMapping.kt